Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/New-AzWvdSessionHostConfiguration.md

 ### -NetworkInfoSecurityGroupId
 The resource ID of the security group.
-Any allowable/open ports should be specified in the NSG.
+Any allowable/open ports should be specified in the Network Security Group(NSG).

 ```yaml
 Type: System.String